-4. COVID-19 has challenged the status quo across industries and is forcing everyone to examine “the new normal” — including the FDA.
+4. Process changes for the FDA: COVID-19 has challenged the status quo across industries and is forcing everyone to examine “the new normal” — including the FDA.
 Having to adapt and innovate quickly during the pandemic, the agency identified many unnecessary roadblocks in their procedures.
 Now FDA Commissioner Stephen Hahn, M.D. is committing to making these changes permanent in order to streamline processes and improve operational efficiency.

 These initial changes will help to accelerate the review and authorization process in drug development, but Dr. Hanh sees even more potential for learnings and improvement in FDA processes and policies as the agency continues to address the pandemic.
 (Source)

-5. In a true testament to how much COVID-19 has changed healthcare, digital health stocks have been surging since the pandemic began in February.
+5. Digital health: In a true testament to how much COVID-19 has changed the healthcare industry, digital health stocks have been surging since the pandemic began in February.
 While the overall market has been in decline, many digital health stocks have grown up to 50% or more.